Managed IT for offices that want stable, predictable systems

 Is managed IT required?

-No. Some businesses stay on hourly support, others move to managed IT when things become harder to manage.
+No. Some businesses stay on hourly support, others move to managed IT once recurring issues start impacting the team.